 MIPS is an additional safety feature offered on several high-end helmets.
 MIPS stands for Multi-directional Impact Protection System and allows the energy from the crash impact to be absorbed by the helmet regardless of what direction the impact is coming from.

 Studies have shown that MIPS can decrease brain injury by 30%.
-The system consists of a non-obstrusive inner plastic cage that is attached to the foam core with flexible rubber anchors.
+The system consists of a non-obtrusive inner plastic cage that is attached to the foam core with flexible rubber anchors.
 Upon impact, the anchors stretch, allowing the foam core to rotate around the child’s head.
-MIPS is available on the Giro Scamp (Toddler) and Tremor and Hale.
+MIPS is available on several brands, including Giro and Nutcase.

 8. CSPC/ASTM Safety Certifications

 Helmets are certified for specific sports and should only be used for those activities.
-All helmets that are CPSC certified for kids biking are also certified for in-line skating and scooters (including low-speed, motor assisted).
+All helmets that are CPSC certified for biking are also certified for in-line skating and scooters (including low-speed, motor assisted), as well as hoverboards.

 BMX riding and downhill mountain biking require a separate level of certification beyond the standard CPSC kid’s biking certificate.
-All certified helmets are required to be labeled with a CPSC sticker.
-The CPSC does not have a standard sticker, so they vary from helmet to helmet.
+All certified bike helmets are required to be labeled with a CPSC sticker.
+The CPSC does not have a standard sticker, so the design varies from helmet to helmet.

 10 Best Baby/Toddler Helmets: Our fast and easy list for the littlest noggins.